LinoyEliyahu/DamkaGame/README.md

 # DamkaGame
-This is a Damka game implemented in C#
+This is a Checkers game implemented in C#